rougin/dexterity/README.md

 ### `WithIndexMethod` trait

-The `WithIndexMethod` trait allows to use the `index` method from an HTTP route.
-The specified method should return an array of items as its HTTP response:
+The `WithIndexMethod` trait enables the use of the `index` method within an HTTP route.
+This method is expected to return an array of items as its HTTP response:

 ``` php
 namespace Acme\Routes;